Why Should You Make This Recipe

 Before you start cooking, here are a few tips to help you get the best results from this cold Mediterranean pasta salad.
 These small details can make a big difference in taste, texture, and presentation.

-Drain the canned vegetables: One of the reasons this salad is so convenient is that it takes advantage of canned or jarred ingredients like artichoke hearts, roasted bell peppers, and olives.
-But if you don’t drain them properly, they can add too much moisture and water down the salad.
+Drain the canned vegetables: One of the reasons this salad is so convenient is that it uses canned or jarred ingredients like artichoke hearts, roasted bell peppers, and olives.
+But if you don’t drain them properly, they can add too much moisture, watering down the salad.
 Use a colander and drain each ingredient thoroughly before adding it to the bowl.

 Taste for seasoning: Whenever I write a recipe with salty or briny ingredients like feta cheese and olives, I keep the added salt to a minimum.
-But let’s face it, not all feta or olives are created equal.
+But let us face it, not all feta or olives are created equal.
 Some are much saltier than others.
-So it’s always a good idea to taste those components first, then adjust the amount of salt in the dressing as needed.
+So it is always a good idea to taste the components first, then adjust the dressing’s salt as needed.

 Chop everything into similar sizes: For the best texture and an even bite, keep all the ingredients around the same size as the pasta.
-It’s a small thing, but it helps everything mix well and makes the salad easier to eat.
+It is a small thing, but it helps everything mix well and makes the salad easier to eat.

 While this Mediterranean bow tie pasta salad can stand on its own, it also pairs well with a variety of main dishes.
 Below are a few of my favorite ways to serve it:

-• Roasted or grilled meat and seafood: This pasta salad is the ideal companion to a simply grilled salmonbaked chicken breast, or even lamb chops.
-The fresh, vibrant flavors of the salad beautifully cut through the richness of grilled proteins, making for a light yet satisfying meal.
+• Roasted or grilled meat and seafood: This pasta salad is the ideal accompaniment to simply Grilled SalmonBaked Chicken Breast, or even lamb chops.
+The salad’s fresh flavors beautifully cut through the richness of grilled proteins, making for a light yet satisfying meal.

-• Fresh fruit: If all you need is a light and refreshing complement, serve it alongside a bowl of seasonal fresh fruit like watermelon, berries, or grapes.
+• Fresh fruit: If all you need is a light, refreshing complement, serve it alongside a bowl of seasonal fresh fruit, such as watermelon, berries, or grapes.

 Save This Recipe